- Abstract Guidelines – Submissions

 - Field Trips

-An abstract is required for everyone presenting a paper or poster at the conference and must be submitted using the online submission tool.
+An abstract of no more than 250 words is required for everyone presenting a paper or poster at the conference and must be submitted using the online submission tool.
 Abstracts can only be submitted during or after registering for the conference.
 A student or faculty registration for at least one contributor to the presented work is required for the abstract to be accepted.

 - Abstracts must describe the presentation’s purpose, methods, and conclusions.